- Draft -

 It came from the mass adoption of CD-ROM’s on home PC’s and as add ons to consoles of the 4th generation, ie TurboGrafx-CD, SEGA CD, Neo Geo CD.

-On a side note, Nintendo, also wanted a CD-ROM based console, and had both, Sony and Phillips working on one but it never eventuated and probably caused them to be 12+ months late in the 5th console generation.
+On a side note, Nintendo, also wanted a CD-ROM based console, and had both, Sony and Phillips working on one but it never eventuated and probably caused them to be 12+ months late in the 5th console generation, with the Nintendo 64.

 They must have seen the down turn in FMV games and opted for the faster & durable cartridge for the N64.

 They had large investments in cartridge manufacturing after all.

 By the early to mid 90’s, the home Desktop PC landscape was widely varied from older 286 & 386, modern 486 machines to newer over clocked 120+Mhz CPU’s.

 Operating systems were also varied, including just DOS, Windows 3.11 and Windows 95, which was based on win3.11 technology and had backward support for DOS & win3.11.

 Windows NT was a workstation OS, a faster and more stable (full 32bit) version of windows 95, but with limited backwards compatibility support.